johanzi/gwas_gemma/README.md

 ```

 More details about the run is also displayed as standard output when running `run_gwas_gemma.sh` and can be redirected to a log file if needed.
 ```
 bash run_gwas_gemma.sh phenotype.tsv vcf_file.vcf.gz > log.txt
 ```

 <div id='section-id-231'/>

 ## Use a covariate
 A strong peak can hide other peaks.
 In this case, the potential causative SNP in the peak can be used as covariate and the GWAS can be run again to assess what is the weight of the other SNPs when the covariate SNP weight is removed from the analysis.
-To do so one needs to generate a file with 2 columns, the first containings 1s and the second a code for the SNP to use as covariate.
+To do so one needs to generate a file with 2 columns, the first containing 1s and the second a code for the SNP to use as covariate.
 For example, if the SNP can be coded as 1 and the reference allele as 0, therefore, a set of 4 accessions were only the 2 first accessions have the SNP would yield a covariate file looking like this:

 ```
 $ cat covariate_file.txt